 Will Emory University take all of my college coursework if I am accepted?

 After you have been accepted, we will review your official transcripts with the required accompanying descriptions of courses from your institution's course catalog only after you have been accepted.
 If the class description is similar to what we offer at Emory, that course will count towards Emory graduation credit.
 We will award a maximum of 62 credit hours.
 To graduate from Emory you must obtain 124 total academic credits, 62 hours of which must be completed at Emory University.
 Students who transfer in the maximum of 62 credits hours will need to complete 128 total academic credits, 62 hours of which must be completed at Emory University.
 Emory does not grant academic credit for any form of online and/or distance education courses.

 If admitted, can I defer my enrollment?

-If I am not offered admission as a spring term applicant, can I re-apply for the fall term?
+If I am not offered admission, can I re-apply?

 What happens after my application is complete?

 Once all required application information is received, the admission committee will begin review of transfer applications for the appropriate term.
 In selecting transfer students, the admission committee considers all of the following criteria: a student's college GPA and program of study, high school record, recommendations, essay responses, and extracurricular activities.
 We also consider what each student may bring to the Emory University community, and why he or she would like to transfer here.